Join our newsletter

 McKenzie Wark

-“Trans women have never really had a consolidated, ongoing, well-documented, accessible, aesthetically varied, intergenerational, interracial culture.”
+“Trans women have never had an ongoing, well-documented, accessible, aesthetically varied, interracial culture.”

 Dan Graham